isomerpages/moe-sthildassec/_hildan-experience/Our Curriculum/Character & Citizenship Education.md

 <p>Click the link to access MOE resources on Sexuality Education: <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-sexuality-education</a>
 </p>
 <p></p>
-<p>Click on the link to access more information on the scope of Sexuality
+<p>Click the link to access more information on the scope of Sexuality Education
-Education in the school curriculum:</p>
+in the school curriculum:</p>
 <p><a href="https://go.gov.sg/moe-sexuality-education-scope" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-sexuality-education-scope</a>
 </p>
 <p></p>